-ENWR

-"Enable Write", active high, goes low if the DRAM interface cannot accept another write request.
-The M32632 ignores this signal if a write targets the same cache line as the last write (synchronized to BCLK).

-IC_MDONE "Instruction Cache Memory Read Done", active high if M32632 can proceed (synchronized to BCLK).
+- ENWR "Enable Write", active high, goes low if the DRAM interface cannot accept another write request.
+The M32632 ignores this signal if a write targets the same cache line as the last write. - IC_MDONE "Instruction Cache Memory Read Done", if active high the data on DRAM_Q is valid. - IC_INHIBIT "Instruction Cache Inhibit", if active high access is not cacheable.